QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     d = [1.0, 2.0]
     a = Diagonal(d)

-As you can see, the type is ``2×2 Diagonal{Float64,Array{Float64,1}}``, which is not a 2-dimensional array
+As you can see, the type is ``2×2 Diagonal{Float64,Array{Float64,1}}``, which is not a 2-dimensional array.

-The reasons for this are both efficiency in storage, as well as efficiency in arithmetic and matrix operations
+The reasons for this are both efficiency in storage, as well as efficiency in arithmetic and matrix operations.

 In every important sense, matrix types such as ``Diagonal`` are just as much a "matrix" as the dense matrices we have using (see the :doc:`introduction to types lecture <../getting_started_julia/introduction_to_types>` for more)